 Book review – Mentoring: A complete guide to effective mentoring by Dr Ruth Gotian and Andy Lopata

 I’ve reviewed many books on coaching and mentoring over the years.
-This Financial Times Guide was published in Spring 2024 and is particularly valuable to leaders who want to understand the value of mentoring in the workplace.
+This Financial Times Guide was published in Spring 2024 and is particularly attractive to leaders who want to understand the value of mentoring in the workplace.
 It will be valuable to human resources professionals who implement or improve their mentoring programmes.
 Mentoring is a key tool to promote communication, collaboration and learning and development.
-And it’s particularly valuable to support the progression of future leaders and those in minority groups.
+And it’s particularly useful to support the progression of future leaders and those in minority groups.
 One of the authors – Andy Lopata – is leading the mentoring workshop for the professional services sector at the Coaching Skills Academy – PM Forum.
 His workshop on “Meaningful mentoring” takes place on 15th October.
 Book review – Mentoring: A complete guide to effective mentoring by Dr Ruth Gotian and Andy Lopata.

 About the authors – Andy Lopata and Dr Ruth Gotian